yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Tools/U-Boot_flash_writer.rst

 2. Flash memory (eMMC, OSPI flash )
 3. Serial port

-Run following command on Linux host with suitable arguments to flash.
+Run u-boot_flashwriter.sh to use the flash writer on Linux host with suitable arguments.
 All of the examples below assume that you are running commands from the top-level of the SDK.

   ::